CMSgov/cms-ars-3.1-moderate-aws-foundations-cis-overlay/README.md

 # To run profile locally and directly from Github with cli & json output
 $ inspec exec /path/to/profile -t aws:// --attrs=attributes.yml --reporter cli json:aws-results.json

+# To run profile locally and directly from Github with cli & json output, in a specific region with a specific AWS profile
+$ inspec exec /path/to/profile -t aws://us-east-1/<mycreds-profile> --attrs=attributes.yml --reporter cli json:aws-results.json
 ```

 ### Run individual controls